 Tools of Care

-A death doula’s bag should contain practical items. such as first-aid supplies, pillows, lotions and creams, towels, and washcloths, provide supplementary care to the dying.
+A death doula’s bag should contain practical items such as first-aid supplies, pillows, lotions and creams, towels, and washcloths to provide supplementary care to the dying.
 Epsom salts, a footbath, and topical pain relief can ease minor aches and swelling.
 Tools of care are most critical during the transition phase, especially if the dying person is uncomfortable or in pain.
 You can’t take on the pain of another person, but you can help them bear it.

 Tools of Legacy